apache/beam-site/src/documentation/sdks/euphoria.md

 ```

 ### `AssignEventTime`
-Euphoria needs to know how to extract time-stamp from elements when [windowing](#windowing) is applied. `AssignEventTime` tels Euphoria how to do that through given implementation of `ExtractEventTime` function.
+Euphoria needs to know how to extract time-stamp from elements when [windowing](#windowing) is applied. `AssignEventTime` tells Euphoria how to do that through given implementation of `ExtractEventTime` function.
 ```java
 // suppose events contain events of SomeEventObject, its 'getEventTimeInMillis()' methods returns time-stamp Dataset<SomeEventObject> timeStampedEvents =